clux/probes.hugo/content/post/2022-04-01-baldurs-gate-rolling.md

 Plotly.newPlot(PROBHIST, data, layout);
 </script>

 What's **left of this cutoff** actually accounts for `94%` of the distribution.
-If the game did not do this, you'd be as likely getting a `35` as a `91`!
+If the game did not do this, you'd be as likely getting `36` as a `90`.
+We are effectively throwing away "19 bad rolls" on every roll.

 > Note that `AD&D 2e` also had [ways to tilt the distribution towards the player](https://advanced-dungeons-dragons-2nd-edition.fandom.com/wiki/Rolling_Ability_Scores) that resulted in more "heroic" characters.

 To compensate for this, we need to **scale up** the probabilities of the latter events.
-Let's assume that when the game rolls internally, it just discards results below the cutoff (i.e. 94% of the distribution is never shown to the player, and the distribution is otherwise unaltered):
+Let's assume that when the game rolls internally, it just discards results below the cutoff (so the distribution is otherwise unaltered).
+In that, case we would expect this:

 <div id="probhist3" style="width:600px;height:450px;"></div>